companieshouse/ch-account-ui/README.md

   ...
   "RESET_PASSWORD_1": [
     {
-      "feature": "PageHeading",
+      "component": "PageHeading",
+      "props": {
         "children": "Enter your email address"
+      }
     },
     {
-      "feature": "BodyText",
+      "component": "BodyText",
+      "props": {
         "children": "Enter the email address you used to create your Companies House account.
 We'll send you a link so you can reset your password."
+      }
     },
     {
-      "feature": "DisplayUiElements",
+      "component": "DisplayUiElements",
       "props": {
         "elementProps": {
           "IDToken1": {